joshcanhelp/josh-to-11/content/post/2019-06-11-improvement-as-experimentation.md

 I just heard a great interview with James Clear, led by Sam Harris, and realized part-way through one of the answers that he was talking about exactly this.
 Interview is [here](https://samharris.org/podcasts/200-creatures-habit/), notes below are from 24:45 and onward.

 - SH: Goals are enjoyed very briefly.
 Think about finishing a marathon: you finish and can spend a while after wringing out whatever satisfaction you can get out of reapeating that to yourself.
-But the process is the life of being a runner, someone who likes running after the marathon
+But the process is the life of being a runner, someone who likes running *after* the marathon
 - JC: You do not rise to the level of your goals, you fall to the level of your systems
 - We are heavily focused on outcomes (lose 40 pounds, etc) but your outcomes are lagging measures of your habits.
 Your physical fitness is a lagging measure of your eating and exercise habits
-- Fix the inputs and the outputs will fix themselves; process over outcome
-- A gap between your desired outcome and your daily habits, the daily habits will win
+- If there is a gap between your desired outcome and your daily habits, the daily habits will win
-- Your current habits are perfectly designed to deliver your current results; whatever system you've been running have carried you, inevitably, to the place that you're at right now
+- Your current habits are perfectly designed to deliver your current results; whatever system you've been running has carried you, inevitably, to the place that you're at right now
 - SH: The real goal to achieve is to find a process that is genuinely fulfilling
 - You want to lift a certain amount of weight but the actual satisfaction comes in finding a way of working out that you actually love to do; it's satisfying in the way that a bad habit is